9th8/up-to-date-real-world-haskell/0-why-haskell.md

 We started this project because a growing number of people are using Haskell to solve everyday problems.
-Because Haskell has its roots in academia, few of the Haskell books that currently exist focus on the problems and techniques of everyday programming that we\'re interested in.
+Because Haskell has its roots in academia, few of the Haskell books that currently exist focus on the problems and techniques of everyday programming that we're interested in.

 With this book, we want to show you how to use functional programming and Haskell to solve realistic problems.
 This is a hands-on book: every chapter contains dozens of code samples, and many contain complete applications.
-Here are a few examples of the libraries, techniques and tools that we\'ll show you how to develop.
+Here are a few examples of the libraries, techniques and tools that we'll show you how to develop.

 -   Create an application that downloads podcast episodes from the Internet, and stores its history in an SQL database.